The REAL Cost of SEO: A Practical Guide to SEO Pricing and Services

 Depending on the situation your website and business are in (and this is the job of the vendor to assess), the SEO strategy may vary.

 You might, for example, start with an SEO audit.
-This is often the best way to assess where the site is at today so that your vendor can recommend a strategic path of the next steps.
+This is often the best way to assess where the site is at today so that your vendor can recommend a strategic path for the next steps.

 Just some of the services you might engage an SEO vendor for include: